Hikari no Wa

-Hikari no Wa or The Circle of Rainbow Light (光の輪, "Circle of Light") is a Japanese new religious movement started in 2007.
+Hikari no Wa or The Circle of Rainbow Light (ひかりの輪, "Circle of Light") is a Japanese new religious movement started in 2007.
 It was founded by Fumihiro Joyu (上祐史浩, Jōyū Fumihiro), the previous spokesperson and public relations manager of the Japanese Buddhist new religious group and doomsday cult Aum Shinrikyo.
 Hikari no Wa's stated goal is not to influence a particular faith, but instead to help people find a new way to think about religion in their daily lives.

 Symbol

 The group is symbolized by the sun surrounded by a gold wheel with a rainbow circle in the design.
 The wheel symbolizes that Hikari no Wa is equal to other religions and the light in the design is a symbol of wisdom and spirituality.

 History

 Many of the remaining followers of Aum Shinrikyo founder and convicted terrorist Shoko Asahara formed Aleph five years after the Tokyo subway sarin attack in 1995.

 Hikari no Wa split from Aleph in 2007 and publicized the intention of "completely discarding the influence of Aum founder Shoko Asahara."

 At its foundation, the group had 57 live-in followers and nine other executives with 106 lay members.

 The group is said to organize gatherings and pilgrimages, visiting places deemed holy by different religions and distributing sermons on various aspects of Buddhism.
 The group's leader Joyu positions himself as an authority in the field of spirituality, who gained 'spiritual experience' which he is sharing with members of the group.